MrJanHorak/nostagilic_moment_descent_clone/README.md

 - Multiple handcrafted levels with unique layouts:
   - **Level 1**: Cave Introduction - A beginner-friendly level to learn the controls
   - **Level 2**: Advanced Cave Network - More challenging with varied obstacles
+  - **Level 3**: Deep Complex - Higher difficulty with more enemies
   - **Example Level**: Demonstration level showcasing all game features
 - Predefined enemy and power-up placements
 - Each level has specific obstacle patterns and lighting themes
 - Progression through increasingly difficult challenges
+- Boss encounters at the end of key levels

 ### Endless Mode